Rapid PTSD and trauma relief in 1-5 sessions.

 Your body stays on high alert regardless of how you were injured.
 Scanning for threats, tense, ready to react, and exhausted from the constant vigilance, but unable to turn it off.
 Whether you're watching for dangerous drivers or avoiding medical care you actually need, it’s exhausting.

-You can't trust your body or the systems that are supposed to keep you safe.
+You can’t trust your body or the systems that are supposed to keep you safe.
 Your body betrayed you once, or the medical system did.
 What if it happens again?
 What if you miss the warning signs?
 What if you can’t protect yourself?
-The loss of trust spreads to everything.
+The loss of trust impacts everything.

 What You’ve Already Tried

-• Pain management addressed the physical symptoms but not the trauma.
+Pain management and physical therapy addressed the bodily symptoms but not the trauma.
 The medication helps with the physical pain, but it does nothing for the intrusive memories, the hypervigilance, or the way your life has shrunk to avoid any situation that might trigger you, whether that’s driving, certain locations, or medical facilities.

-How Trauma and PTSD From Accidents, Injuries, and Medical Malpractice Heals Rapidly
+Here’s the Good News: Trauma and PTSD From Personal Injuries and Medical Malpractice Can Heal … Rapidly

-Your brain stored the trauma memories in a way that keeps them active and threatening.
-Accelerated Resolution Therapy (ART) works directly with how these memories are filed in your nervous system, so that they lose their emotional charge entirely and become simply something that you experienced in the past.
+Accelerated Resolution Therapy (ART) works directly with how upsetting or frightening memories are filed in your nervous system, so that they lose their emotional charge.
+They become something that you experienced in the past, rather than a current threat.

 What changes:

-The Research: Why ART Works for Accident and Medical Trauma
+The Research: Why ART Works for Personal Injury Trauma and Medical Malpractice Trauma

 Why ART works for both: ART was specifically researched with military personnel experiencing combat-related physical injuries and shows a 94% treatment completion rate with significant symptom reduction in just 1-5 sessions.

-Whether your trauma came from a car crash or from a medical error, ART addresses how your brain stored the traumatic memory so that it stops intruding and triggering your nervous system.
+Whether your trauma came from a personal injury or from medical malpractice, ART addresses how your brain stored the traumatic memory so that it stops intruding and triggering your nervous system.

 Stop Just Surviving and Start Living